anupriya2104/Campus-Vibe/README.md

 ## 🚀 Features

-- 📢 Aggregates updates from various student groups
+- 📢 Aggregates updates from various emails
 - 🧠 Smart categorization and filtering of information
 - 🔍 Quick search to find relevant messages
 - 📅 Reminders for upcoming events and deadlines